 About the Artist

-Melanie earned a Master of Divinity degree in Spirituality from the Earlham School of Religion 1998, and a Certificate in the Art of Contemplative Listening from the Namaste Center 2007.
+Melanie Weidner earned an Art Minor in college, then a Master of Divinity degree in Spirituality from the Earlham School of Religion 1998, and a Certificate in the Art of Contemplative Listening from the Namaste Center 2007.
 In 2002-03, she served as the Minnie Jane Quaker Artist in Residence at the Pendle Hill Quaker Contemplative and Study Center.
 She’s a member of Spiritual Directors International.

 Melanie (she/her) creates life and home in Albuquerque, New Mexico with her wise and wonder-full wife, Hollin, their happy dog, Tashi, and Milagrita the chatty cat.

 "May you be nourished and keep shining your beautiful light.
 I admire your courage to make art in a world that undervalues art.
 We need what you do.
 Thank you for sharing your gifts."

 "Melanie is a treasure.
 Her art has blessed many of my friends, and I have used her art as a focus for some retreats I have facilitated."

 "Deep bows of gratitude for your creativity, the care with which you share and the real work and effort for you to get this [Brave Joy Collective] out monthly."

 "Thank you again for the work you do.
 It has been so healing and inspiring for me."